localstack/docs/content/en/user-guide/integrations/sdks/javascript/index.md

 });

 // Now, we create an S3 client, which has a special endpoint
-// (see S3 documentation to read more about the different endpoints). const s3 = new AWS.S3({
+// You can read the S3 documentation to learn more about the different endpoints. const s3 = new AWS.S3({
   endpoint: 'http://s3.localhost.localstack.cloud:4566',
   s3ForcePathStyle: true,  // If you want to use virtual host addressing of buckets, you can remove `s3ForcePathStyle: true`.